“Following your passion” is often a trip of misguided hope. Instead, the truth is you need curiosity and consistency for

-The study by the University of Michigan investigated over 6,000 kindergarten kids to find the correlation between curiosity and academic performance.
-The study found children, who were from low-income families but approached studying with high levels of curiosity, performed as well academically as children from high-income families.
+A study by the University of Michigan investigated over 6,000 kindergarten kids to find the correlation between curiosity and academic performance.
+The study found children who were from low-income families but approached their studies with high levels of curiosity, performed as well academically as children from the high-income families.

 The study authors wrote:

 Children with lower socioeconomic status generally have lower achievement than peers, but those who were characterized as curious performed similarly on math and reading assessments as children from higher income families.

 Why Is Our Brain So Hooked On Curiosity?

 Our brain needs its own type of reward, completely different from financial or any other kind of accomplishment.

 Neuroscience explains novelty-seeking reflexes have a substantial impact on the brain’s reward system.
 There are parts of the brain — caudate nucleus and inferior frontal gyrus — responsible for self-reported curiosity.
 Whenever we feel curious, we boost hippocampal activity in the midbrain.